https://www.mdu.se/

 • rtf

-Mälardalen University, School of Innovation, Design and Engineering, Embedded Systems.
-RISE Research Institutes of Sweden.
+Mälardalen University, School of Innovation, Design and Engineering, Innovation and Product Realisation.
+Volvo CE.

 Abstract [en]